muhammadtihame/ICMS/MANUAL_DEPLOYMENT_GUIDE.md

 ## Step 4: Connect Database to Web Service

+1. Go to your PostgreSQL service dashboard
+2. Copy the "External Database URL" (it looks like: `postgresql://user:password@host:port/database`)
-1. Go to your web service settings
+3. Go to your web service settings
-2. Add environment variable:
+4. Add environment variable:
    - **Key**: `DATABASE_URL`
-   - **Value**: Copy the "External Database URL" from your PostgreSQL service
+   - **Value**: Paste the External Database URL from step 2

 ## Step 5: Deploy